jfedor2/hid-remapper/README.md

 ## How to make the device

-There are two main hardware versions of the remapper: the single Pico version and the dual Pico version.
-They have the same functionality, but the dual Pico version has better device compatibility - most input devices work with either, but some will only work with the dual Pico version.
+There are two main ways of making the HID Remapper.
+You can either make it yourself using a Raspberry Pi Pico (or two), or you can use the provided files to manufacture a custom board at JLCPCB or a similar service.
+Their functionality is the same.

-See [here](HARDWARE.md) for details on how to make both versions of the device.
+See [here](HARDWARE.md) for details on how to make the Pico variants of the device and [here](custom-boards/) for details on the custom board option.

 ## How to use the configuration tool